Ronald C. Wornick: Honorable discharge and graduate school

 After being discharged from the army in 1957, Wornick entered graduate school at the Massachusetts Institute of Technology in Cambridge, studying under the food scientist Bernard E. Proctor.
 During this time he also worked part-time at the National Fisheries Institute (NFI) developing processes for testing the freshness of fish based on trimethylamine oxide levels.
 In 1959, midway through graduate school, Wornick took a temporary leave of absence from MIT in order to pursue a paid position as a library assistant at the research center of United Fruit Company in Norwood, Massachusetts.
-At the time, United Fruit Company (the predecessor to Chiquita Brands International Inc) was struggling to contain the spread of a soil-born fungus destroying its banana farms in Latin America, known as Panama disease (Fusarium Wilt).
+At the time, United Fruit Company (the predecessor to Chiquita) was struggling to contain the spread of a soil-born fungus destroying its banana farms in Latin America, known as Panama disease (Fusarium Wilt).
 Wornick, who helped come up with a treatment for Panama Disease, was promoted to scientist and later a division president in charge of food processing.
 MIT awarded him a graduate degree shortly thereafter.

 Corporate career

 In 1970, United Fruit Company merged with AMK-John Morrell to become United Brands.
-Wornick, by then director of corporate development, resigned from the company, acquiring its multimillion-dollar a year freeze-dried food division, Right Away Foods Corporation in San Carlos, Texas where he moved to oversee operations.
+Wornick, by then director of corporate development, resigned from the company, acquiring its multimillion-dollar a year freeze-dried food division, Right Away Foods Corporation in San Carlos, Texas, where he moved to oversee operations.
 Wornick then began the management of Right Away Foods which was ultimately purchased in 1972 by The Clorox Company, Wornick stayed on as part of its management team and served as a board member.